 1. The brazing filler metal (BFM) being used is one that readily alloys with, and diffuses into, the base metal being joined.
 Such will be the case when aluminum BFMs are being used to join aluminum base metals, or when silver-based BFMs are used to join copper-based parent metals, or when nickel-based BFMs are used to join stainless steels or other super-alloys.

-2. The brazing filler metal (BFM) is applied at the outside edge of the joint, is then rapidly heated, resulting in the BFM becoming liquid before the faying surfaces inside the brazing joint have fully reached brazing temperature.
-This liquid BFM may then aggressively attack (alloy with) the base metal on which it is sitting outside the joint, while it is waiting for the joint’s faying surfaces to come up to brazing temperature.
+2. The brazing filler metal (BFM) is applied at the outside edge of the joint, is then rapidly heated, resulting in the BFM becoming liquid before the faying surfaces inside the brazing joint has fully reached brazing temperature.
+This liquid BFM may then aggressively attack (the alloy with) the base metal on which it is sitting outside the joint, while it is waiting for the joint’s faying surfaces to come up to brazing temperature.

 Erosion (dissolution) can also occur for the following reason as well: